 I went out to my truck to try and relax, hoping to hell the doctor was right, in that it truly was anxiety.
 After about 45 minutes of consistently beating at 168 bpm, it returned to normal just as fast as it started (with a power-beat, or as I now know them to be a PVC).
-I went back into work and finished my day.

-The Doc stood there silent for about 10 seconds as he looked at the EKG monitor, then said matter-of-factually “I know what this is … this is SVT”.
-What the heck was SVT, I asked?
+The Doc stood there silent for about 20 seconds as he looked at the EKG monitor, then said matter-of-factually “I know what this is … this is SVT”.
+What the heck is SVT, I asked?
 Is it related to anxiety?
 He smirked and emphatically said “no, absolutely not.”
-He went on to explain what it is and that it is NOT life-threatening, but can be horribly annoying and debilitating in some people.
-Still uncertain, I was wondering is this really SVT or anxiety (that’s the anxiety talking because the ER doctor just flat out said with 100% certainty it’s SVT)?
+He went on to explain what it is and that it is NOT life-threatening, but can be horribly annoying and even debilitating in some people.
+Still uncertain, I was wondering is this really SVT or something more deadly (that was the anxiety talking because the ER doctor just flat out said with 100% certainty it’s SVT).

 After monitoring me for 45 minutes (and waiting for the ER discharge papers), he sent me home with a couple Xanax to calm my nerves.
 He also referred me to a cardiologist and said to make a follow-up with them within the next couple weeks, but again assured me this was not a life-threatening issue.

 So what is SVT?
 I don’t have the credentials to explain it thoroughly, so I recommend Googling it.
 But to try and sum it up, it’s a short circuit between the top atrial chambers of the heart and the bottom ventricular chambers.
 There is something called the AV node, which slows the electrical impulse in the top of the heart from traveling to the bottom chambers of the heart.
 This is what causes the lump-thump, lump-thump and prevents all four chambers of the heart from contracting at the same time.
-In SVT, there is a connecting alternate route, usually shorter in distance (see picture to the left), or a second AV node.
+In SVT, there is an alternate route, usually shorter in distance (see picture to the left), or a second AV node.

 What happens with SVT is the electrical signal gets stuck going around the two paths, which causes the heart to beat rhythmically, but just much faster.
 In doing so, the short-circuited path hijacks the normal sinus rhythm.
 Depending on how short the secondary pathway is, the heart will either beat fast, or really, really, really fast.
 My cardiologist told me some people hit 260 bpm, which can cause them to pass out.
 I was at a 168 bpm which is the heart rate many experience when doing strenuous exercise, so it wasn’t debilitating at all.
 Just incredibly scary and annoying.